kibriaislam/CRUD_WITH_FLASK/README.md

-# STRUCTURING FLASK PROJECT
+# STRUCTURING A FLASK PROJECT

 I build this project with flask, sqlalchamy and jinja2 template engine.

-### I start this project for my self to understand how flask work and how to structure a flask project.
+### I start this project for myself to understand how flask work and how to structure a flask project.

 If you are from Django Framework then this project will help you to understand how to separate view and models in a different file.